The Supreme Court Is Poised To Overturn Roe v. Wade — Here's What To Know

-On Monday, the U.S. Supreme Court agreed to hear a challenge to a Mississippi law that bans almost all abortions after 15 weeks of pregnancy.
+On Monday, the US Supreme Court agreed to hear a challenge to a Mississippi law that bans almost all abortions after 15 weeks of pregnancy.
 This case presents a direct challenge to Roe v.
-Wade, the landmark 1973 case that essentially legalized abortion in the U.S., and it will be the first abortion case argued before the Supreme Court since the anti-abortion Justice Amy Coney Barrett was confirmed last fall, giving conservatives a 6-3 majority.
+Wade, the landmark 1973 case that essentially legalised abortion in the US, and it will be the first abortion case argued before the Supreme Court since the anti-abortion Justice Amy Coney Barrett was confirmed last autumn, giving conservatives a 6-3 majority.

 What is Jackson Women's Health Organization v.
 Dobbs?